KaranJaju09/Image-Search-App/design_doc.md

-# Design Document: Image-to-Image Search
+# Design Document: Image Search App

 ## 1. Project Overview

-This document outlines the design and architecture of the Image-to-Image Search application.
+This document outlines the design and architecture of the Image Search application.
 The project's goal is to provide a simple and efficient way to find similar images within a dataset based on a query image.
 It leverages the power of OpenAI's CLIP model for creating semantic vector embeddings of images and uses Milvus as a high-performance vector database for storing and searching these embeddings.

 ## 2. Project Structure